wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 == Changelog ==

+= 3.0 =
+* Add "Show/Hide Plugins" section to Network Settings page for plugin, to allow specific plugins to be always hidden or always shown to non-Super Admin Site Administrators

 = 2.1 =
 * Expand Delete Plugins confirmation panel to show where (which sites) each plugin is Activated